spectrum-health-systems/myavatool-web-service/doc/man/manual-scriptlink-events.md

 * [DISABLING SCRIPTLINK EVENTS](#disabling-scriptlink-events)

 # ABOUT SCRIPTLINK
+When working with custom web services and myAvatar™, it's inevitable that you will hear about ScriptLink.
+And depending on who/what is describing what ScriptLink is/does, you are going to get different answers.

+Netsmart tends to use "ScriptLink" as another way to say "custom web services", but that's not really the case.
+I mean, a "custom web service" is a web service.
+It's in the name.
+ScriptLink *isn't* a web service.

+As far as I can tell, ScriptLink is simply a link to a script.
+Or, more specifically, a link to a custom web service.
+Or, *even more specifically*, something that calls a method in a custom web service when something is done with/on a form in myAvatar™.

+To summarize, ScriptLink is essentially a line of code in the form designer that kicks off the magical stuff you've written in a custom web service.

 # CREATING SCRIPTLINK EVENTS
-Before you can use MAWS (or any custom web service) with myAvatar™, make sure you've [imported](#importing-maws-into-myAvatar) it.
+Before you can use MAWS (or any custom web service) with myAvatar™, make sure you've [imported](manual-importing-maws.md) it.

 To use the MAWS with myAvatar™, you will need to add a ScriptLink event to a form event.
 When that event takes place, myAvatar™ will pass information to MAWS (and potentiall recieve something back).